WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 1 male garroted

-3 males shot dead with automatic rifle
+3 males shot dead with an automatic rifle

-1 male shot with machine gun
+1 male shot with a machine gun

-2 males shot with machine gun
+2 males shot with a machine gun

 3 males got caught in exploding home-made bomb